 - read a poem or excerpt from a book that is meaningful to the couple,

-- add some prayers or blessings from the couple’s faith tradition.
+- add some prayers or blessings from the couple’s religious tradition.

 Be creative, respectful, and remember everyone there wants to have fun and be engaged!
 (Well, except the couple.
 They don’t wanna be engaged anymore.
 Heh.
 See what I did there…?
 Ohhhkay.)